 One of the best methods to improve your efficiency on the keyboard is to avoid using the mouse whenever possible.
 Having to move your hand away from the keyboard to the mouse and then back to the keyboard wastes a lot of time.
 One method of avoiding the mouse is to use the arrow keys to move the cursor instead of using the mouse to move the cursor.

-Use the practice below to use the arrow keys to move the cursor and navigate through a line of text to correct errors and add new text to the line.
+In the practice area below, use the arrow keys to move the cursor, move it around within a line of text, make corrections to errors, and add new text.

 Practice using the arrow keys